Worldpay/Worldpay-Magento2-CG/README.txt

+This patch is added on top of release 2.4.1-rc1220 with following updates -
+1. Klarna Paynow
+2. Klarna Paylater
+3. Klarna Installment (Beta)
+4. PHP 7.4 Support

 This version is compatible with Magento 2.4.1 with following key features:
 1. Credit card payment
 2. Hosted payment page solution